9-15 inch at sale, bare root

 Released from the Nova Scotia, Canada, Breeding Program in 1981.
-This very winter hardy raspberry variety adapts to all climates and can be used as a summer bearer in the North or a fall bearer in the South.
+This very winter-hardy raspberry variety adapts to all climates and can be used as a summer bearer in the North or a fall bearer in the South.
 Nova is tolerant of heat and is an excellent choice for the upper midwest and northern regions, where high yields and dependability are required.
-Berries are firm, bright-red, medium to large in size, ripen gradually over a long harvest season, and have good shelf life.
+Berries are firm, bright-red, medium to large in size, ripen gradually over a long harvest season, and have a good shelf life.
 Canes are vigorous, growing upright with light spines.

 Raspberries will grow new canes out of the ground.
-First year canes are green and called primocanes.
+First-year canes are green and called primocanes.
 After a year, they turn woody and brown and are known as floricanes.
 Nova raspberries produce fruit on floricanes.

 Recommend a soil pH level of 6.5-6.8 for raspberry plants.
 This summer bearing raspberry plant bears fruit 1 year after planting.
 Easy to grow.

 The Nova Red Raspberry plant is a consistent producer, known for its large crops of high-quality berries.
 Upright growth and small spines make pruning easy.
 It is a vigorous grower with improved winter hardiness.